GOP Officials Demand Facebook And Twitter Respond To Content Censorship Allegations

 In this context, Zuckerberg faced similar inquiries from some GOP senators last month on Capitol Hill, particularly about the Facebook status of the irreverent, pro-Trump siblings Diamond and Silk.
 The North Carolina sisters claimed that six months ago, traffic on their popular Facebook page dropped precipitously, and they were subsequently deemed “unsafe to the community.”

-During his D.C. testimony, Zuckerberg admitted that the Silicon Valley is “an extremely left-leaning place,” but that Facebook has tried to take steps to root out any political bias among his content review staff.
-He eventually told the lawmakers that the Diamond and Silk unsafe designation was a mistake by the Facebook enforcement team
+During his D.C. testimony, Zuckerberg admitted that Silicon Valley is “an extremely left-leaning place,” but that Facebook has tried to take steps to root out any political bias among his content review staff.
+He eventually told the lawmakers that the Diamond and Silk unsafe designation was a mistake by the Facebook enforcement team.

 Yesterday, Republican National Committee chairwoman Ronna McDaniel and Trump digital guru Brad Parscale, who is the president’s 2020 campaign manager, wrote a 10-paragraph letter to Zuckerberg and his Twitter counterpart Jack Dorsey seeking answers about how they will guarantee that content will be transparently managed equally and fairly.
 They requested a response to their concerns by June 18, Fox News Insider reported.
 The letter itself was also released on Twitter.